ManifoldScholar/manifold-docs/_docs/customizing/settings.md

 ## Integrations

 The `Integrations` menu is where a publisher can set up Facebook, Twitter, and Google integrations.

 Configuring OAuth allows new users to create an account using their existing Google, Facebook, or Twitter accounts.
 By configuring Google Drive and Analytics, a publisher will unlock the ability to import texts from Google Docs into the Manifold reader, import resources in bulk into existing projects, and get detailed analytics about reader use and interaction with the Manifold instance.

-For a detailed walkthrough on how to set up these integrations and record the appropriate information in the system, see the [External Services section](/docs/customizing/settings.html).
+For a detailed walkthrough on how to set up these integrations and record the appropriate information in the system, see the [External Services section](/docs/customizing/external_services/index.html).

 <a name="subjects"></a>
-## Subjects
+## Project Subjects

 The `Subjects` menu enables management of the subjects a publisher wishes to associate with the catalog of their projects.
 Here you can add new subjects to the system, search through existing subjects, modify subject titles, and delete unwanted subject categories.

-To add a new subject to the system, click `Add a Subject` and begin typing.
-If there are subjects already in the system close to what you are typing, Manifold will populate those automatically for your review.
-Otherwise you can simply hit return (or enter) on your keyboard or click `Create New` in the field, and your subject will be created for other users to assign to projects as needed.
+To add a new subject to the system, click `Add a Subject`.
+A drawer will open from the right allowing you to name the new category.
+If the name you select is already in the system, Manifold will alert you.
+Otherwise you can simply hit return (or enter) on your keyboard or click `Save and Continue`, and your subject will be created for other users to assign to projects as needed.
 You can create as many subjects as needed.

 ![Subjects](/docs/assets/customizing/subjects.png)

-To modify or delete a subject, click its name from the listing.
-Doing so will open a drawer from the right, making it's name visible and editable.
+To modify or delete a subject, click its name from the listing to access its drawer for editing.
 If you want to delete the subject, click `Delete Subject` below the subject's name.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 See the <a href="/docs/projects/customizing/general.html#subjects">Customizing section</a> for instructions on how to associate subjects with a specific project.